chineidu/Twitter-sentiment-analysis/readme.md

 ## Dataset

 The data used contains 31,962 tweets with labels.
 The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet.

+## Model Building and Evaluation

+Several classifiacation models were implemented but Random Forest classifier produced the best result with an f1 score of 83%.